rodrigogdavid/Another-One-Cheats-The-Dust/README.md

 The client have the option to register on our app.
 It will be asked some personal information in order to generate a score through our complex algorithm.

-The client will be asked to fill in a form containing some habits that are prone to
+The client will be asked to fill in a form containing some habits or stress inducing activities that are prone to decrease their lifespan.